AutoTrader-MM/road-to-quant/README.md

   - [ ]  Introduction to Linear Algebra, Fifth Edition by Gilbert Strang

+  3 Optimization

-  3 Optimization: Optimization Methods in Asset Management coursera course by Columbia
+  - [ ] Optimization Methods in Asset Management coursera course by Columbia

   4 Stochastic process and calculus

+  - [ ] Shreve volume 1 and 2

 ## programming (so far the weakest)